South Slocan to Crescent Valley

 Features: Popular Beach, Pub, Steeper Grade

 This southernmost terminus section of the trail was the newest to be developed.
-At 5 km it is the shortest section, but in 2017, with the support of the Columbia Basin Trust and various government agencies it will become the South Slocan Community Greenway.
-Offering a paved 4 km surface it will be accessible to all fitness levels and offer an expanded variety of uses on a safe non-motorized section found nowhere else on the SVRT.
-The Greenway finally will link the community of South Slocan and Crescent Valley and provide a connection route to the Trans Canada Trail (TCT) and links to area trails as well as the Crescent Valley Beach Park.
+At 5 km it is the shortest section, but in 2017, with the support of the Columbia Basin Trust and various government agencies it became the South Slocan Community Greenway.
+Offering a paved 4 km surface that is accessible to all fitness levels and offers an expanded variety of uses on a safe non-motorized section found nowhere else on the SVRT.
+The Greenway links the community of South Slocan and Crescent Valley and provides a connection route to the The Great Trail (formerly the Trans Canada Trail (TCT) and links to area trails as well as the Crescent Valley Beach Park.

-The new South Slocan Trailhead will be located at the end of South Slocan Station Road below the Dam Inn off Hwy 3A adjacent to the Dam Inn Restaurant.
-It will be connected by the new 50 m long Greenway tunnel, a long sought after goal by the Trail Society.
-This area was the the old switch and Wye area when the Slocan Subdivision was part of the CPR.
+The South Slocan Trailhead is located at the end of South Slocan Station Road below the Dam Inn off Hwy 3A adjacent to the Dam Inn Restaurant.
+There is a paved parking area, washroom and picnic tables, both in the parking area and south of the parking lot high above on a ridge.
+It is connected to the SVRT by the 50 m long Greenway tunnel, which runs under Highway 3A – a long sought after goal by the Trail Society.
+With a design by local artist Peter Vogelaar and a variety of volunteers, a mural was painted along the length of the tunnel detailing the rich Slocan Valley history.
+This southern terminus was the the old switch and Wye area when the Slocan Subdivision was part of the CPR.
 The CPR mainline is still south of the trailhead, so be aware trains may be passing by.

 From here the trail hugs the hillside and gradually descends until is crosses the highway just north of the Crescent Valley bridge and arrives at the Crescent Valley trailhead.